Sudbury Neutrino Observatory

 Today's Musings, History & Folklore

-"I have done a terrible thing: I have postulated a particle that cannot be detected." ~Wolfgang Pauli (1900-1958)
+"I have done a terrible thing: I have postulated a particle that cannot be detected."

+Physicists nowadays spend much of there time hunting the invisible and undetectable!
+In the case of the neutrino, however, much is now known.
 There are three types of neutrinos, tiny particles once thought to be massless: electron neutrino, muon neutrino, and tau neutrino, Every day, the solar neutrino flux for us on Earth is about 65 billion neutrinos, passing through just one square centimeter of area on earth, every second.
 That means over the course of your lifetime, about 10^23 neutrinos will stream through your body – that’s almost a trillion trillions! ⚛️⚛️⚛️

 Reel of the Neutrino